-The senior product manager salary is subject to change due to any number of factors.
+The senior product manager salary is subject to change due to any of factors.
 Certain industries, such as the eCommerce industry, have given a new meaning to the job title.

 In this article, we’ll dive into a senior product manager’s responsibilities and their average salaries under various circumstances.

 What Does a Senior Product Manager Do?

 Senior product managers oversee all the products in any given product line and all the product-related processes.
 They’re actively involved in product development, product strategy, product vision, product roadmap, and the entire product lifecycle.

 Most product manager jobs today tend to be tech-oriented due to the abundance of the SaaS business model.
 This trend has prompted senior product managers to work in tandem with engineering managers, software engineers, and development specialists.